Skip to content

 Becoming a Real Estate Rental Investor

 Welcome to our blog, “Becoming a Real Estate Rental Investor”.
 Let me start by saying, this blog will be about the basics of residential real estate investing (not commercial, REIT, land, development, etc.) .
-This means you purchase a home and then turn it into a rental using the rental income to pay for the mortgage, taxes, insurance(s), repairs and any other expenses in ownership (the formula is bit more than that, but we’ll start with this basic).
+This means you purchase a home, live in it as a owner occupied property and then turn it into a rental using the rental income to pay for the mortgage, taxes, insurance(s), repairs and any other expenses in ownership (the formula is bit more than that, but we’ll start with this basic).
 If you choose wisely in your purchase, you will have a positive cash flow each month and the renter will be paying off your mortgage while you enjoy the tax benefits.
 Be patient and add in a bit of luck and your property will probably appreciate in value thereby increasing your equity in your investment.
 Keep in mind that this blog will be in multiple parts (probably over 10) and as many as our blog “Preparing to Buy a Home“, so be patient and know that the laws and investing can and will change so ask lots of questions and stay current.
 We’ll continue to update this blog, but I would advise you to connect with industry professionals (real estate lawyers, accountants, realtors (like me) and others that will help you be successful and stay current.

 Resources – The biggest on-line resource for Real Estate Investors is www.biggerpockets.com.
 Fair warning, this website is huge.
 It’s basically a meeting point for all parts and professionals in the Real Estate Investing world.
 Lawyers, Tax Accountants, Realtors, Investors (from entry level to highly experienced).
-And the members come from all over the world so you will get different prospectives on any topic.
+And the members come from all over the world so you will get different perspectives on any topic.
 I use the website as a 1st level search for information.
 Let’s say I want to learn what a 1031 Exchange is and how it works, I type 1031 Exchange into the search bar and your get a wealth of information.
 Couple of words of caution.

 • You want to make sure you’re getting current information.
 Change the filter to latest so you’ll get the most current posts.